Bolza-like surfaces in the Thurston set: An application of Bolza-like surfaces

 \section{An application of Bolza-like surfaces}

+In this section, we show that Bolza-like surfaces provide a direct application of the construction developed in Section 2, enabling us to recover a result of Schmutz by explicitly constructing globally maximal surfaces for the systole function.

-\textbf{A construction of global maximal surfaces:} Let $X$ be a closed orientable hyperbolic surface which admits a tesselation by triangles of equal side lengths and the number $N$ of triangles around each vertex is the same.
-Let $H_a$ denote a right-angled hyperbolic hexagon with lengths of each alternating side $a$.
-Then the surface $X(a)$ which has the same tesselation structure as $X$ in which the triangles are replaced by the hexagon $H_a$ and the triangle vertices by boundary geodesics of equal length $Na$ (see Figure \ref{fig:localPic}).
+\textbf{A construction of global maximal surfaces:} Let $X$ be a closed orientable hyperbolic surface which admits a tessellation by triangles of equal side lengths and the number $N$ of triangles around each vertex is the same.
+For $a>0$, let $H_a$ denote a right-angled hyperbolic hexagon with lengths of each alternating side $a$.
+Then the surface $X(a)$ which has the same tessellation structure as $X$ in which the triangles are replaced by the hexagons $H_a$ and the triangle vertices by boundary geodesics of equal length $Na$ (see Figure \ref{fig:localPic}).
 Then $X(0)$ is the surface where the boundaries become cusps.
 In Section 3.1 \cite{SchmutzGlobalMaximal}, P. Schmutz proved that the surface $X(0)$ is a global maximal surface with a trivial automorphism group.